-- 21.4.2.3 Procedure - 21.4.2.3.1 Solids
+21.4.2.3.1 Solids

-The substance or mixture should be tested at ambient temperature or at the control temperature, if below ambient.
-After fitting the velocity probe, the solid substance or mixture under investigation is introduced via the open end of the tube while the tube is continuously tapped.
+The substance should be tested at ambient temperature or at the control temperature, if below ambient.
+After fitting the velocity probe, the solid substance under investigation is introduced via the open end of the tube while the tube is continuously tapped.
 After filling up to 60 mm below the upper rim of the tube, the sample mass is determined and the apparent density calculated using the measured internal tube volume.
 The four booster charges are inserted, the final booster charge provided with a detonator and the charge detonated.
-Two tests are performed unless detonation of the substance or mixture is observed.
+Two tests are performed unless detonation of the substance is observed.